The EasyAcc 9000mAh Power Bank has a rugged design which is fully waterproof and perfect for outdoors adventures.

 Featuring a compass, LED torch and a carabiner to attach the power bank to your hiking backpack.

 There is no doubt that the EasyAcc 9000mAh Waterproof power bank has been designed for outdoor adventurers.
 This is clearly evident the moment you take out the contents of the box and see the mini compass and carabiner that comes included with the charger.
 These are handy optional features if (like me) you enjoy hiking trails and wild camping in woodlands where it’s easy to get turned around.

 Having un-boxed a huge amount of power banks in the past, this is the first time I’ve found 2 micro USB cables included; both or which have EasyAcc printed on them.
-Most people probably won’t consider that much of a feature, but for me it’s a refreshing sight to see.
-I have literally dozens of micro usb charging and data cables from untold devices, all of which are jumbled and undistinguishable.
+Most people probably won’t consider that much of a feature, but for me, it’s a refreshing sight to see.
+I have literally dozens of micro USB charging and data cables from untold devices, all of which are jumbled and indistinguishable.
 By having branded cables, I now have an easy way of identifying them.
-Small touches like this along with the additional effort EasyAcc have taken to make a professional and well presented user manual have not gone unnoticed.
+Small touches like this along with the additional effort EasyAcc have taken to make a professional and well-presented user manual have not gone unnoticed.

 - Fast charging with a 2.1A max output